Doctors' Working Lives News

 Tuesday, July 01, 2008

-Changes to EWTD - European Social and Affairs Council agrees revisions, but they still have to get through the European Parliament
+Changes to EWTD - European Employment, Social Policy, Health and Consumer Affairs Council agrees revisions, but they still have to get through the European Parliament

 * "Inactive time", ie time spent resident but not working, has been accepted as a new category in between work and rest.
 It will not count as work for the purposes of the 48 hour limit (unless otherwise agreed by collective agreement or national legislation - some countries have already said they will legislate for it to remain as work).
 However, whilst this time will not count as "work", it won't count as "rest" under EWTD either.
 This means that 24 hour resident on call will still be impossible as it will not meet the 11 hour rest requirement.
 However, doctors who are required to be resident on shifts, but who are resting for much of the night period, may be able to increase their daytime activity.